-Spanning from Port Nolloth to St Lucia, South Africa’s coastline is as impressive as it is vast.
-With 2850 km of tropical coastline, there’s certainly no shortage of shores for you to choose from, including 46 Blue Flag beaches.
+Spanning from Port Nolloth to the small town of St Lucia, South Africa’s coastline is as impressive as it is vast.
+With 1770 miles of tropical coastline, there’s certainly no shortage of shores for you to choose from, including 46 Blue Flag beaches.
 So much so, that getting our list of the best beaches in South Africa down to just 15 was certainly no mean feat.

 Whether you’re looking to try your hand at scuba diving or simply soak up the rays, each beach in South Africa has its own unique selling point.
 Though when it comes to crowning the best beach in South Africa, we’ll let you be the judge.
 To help you decide, our travel experts have carefully curated a list of their top finds.

 Cape Town; a city where mountainous landscapes meet white-sand beaches, offering up the perfect juxtaposition.
 When you’re done exploring Cape Town’s incredible city, head over to one of these dazzling locations.

 Topping our list of the best beaches in Cape Town, South Africa is the quintessential wonder that is Camps Bay.
 Found at the foot of the Twelve Apostles mountain range, dramatic cliffside lines one side of this family favorite, along with bustling restaurants, bars, and hotels.
 Adjacent to the lively promenade and powdery white sands lies the Atlantic Ocean, the perfect place to cool down after a game of volleyball - a popular pastime at Camps Bay.

 Its acclaim and location mean that Camps Bay is a very popular South African beach and can get pretty busy during peak season (and windy too).
 Though it’s nothing some tactical planning can’t overcome.